MyoHub/myosuite/docs/source/baselines.rst

 Examples
 ~~~~~~~~~~~~~~

 MyoLegReflex is bundled as a wrapper around MyoLeg.
-To run MyoLegReflex with default parameters, you can either utilize the Jupyter notebook found at ``myosuite/agents/baseline_Reflex`` or execute the following code snippet:
+To run MyoLegReflex with default parameters, you can either utilize the Jupyter notebook found in ``myosuite/docs/source/tutorials/4b_reflex`` or execute the following code snippet:

 .. code-block:: python